sneldb/sneldb/clients/ruby/sneldb-rb/README.md

 # SnelDB Ruby Client

-A Ruby gem for interacting with [SnelDB](https://sneldb.com) event database via HTTP using the standard command format.
+A Ruby gem for interacting with [SnelDB](https://sneldb.com) event database via HTTP or TCP using the standard command format.
+Supports authentication, RBAC, fine-grained permissions, and all SnelDB commands.

 ## Installation